Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 Allison whistled.
 "Jeez.
 How long have you been out here?"

 "Twenty years, thereabouts?
-I don’t really mind, but… dang."
+I don’t really mind, but... dang."

 Julian laughed.
 "I can relate.
 Right Xiù?"

 Xiù was staring at something in the distance and jumped at the mention of her name.
 "Huh?
 Oh.
-Yeah… um… Guys?"
+Yeah... um...
+Guys?"

 She nodded toward a troop of security officers who were pushing through the crowd, and if their serious equipment was anything to go by they were armed for deathworlder.
 Dog knew Domain body language, and the Rrrrtk at the front was *pissed*.